 E-commerce plays a very important role in Hong Kong’s economy.
-If you are an entrepreneur looking to set up an e-commerce company in Hong Kong’s online retail industry, you could consider some of these popular online e-commerce platforms in Hong Kong.
+If you are an entrepreneur looking to register an ecommerce company in Hong Kong’s online retail industry, you could consider some of these popular online e-commerce platforms in Hong Kong.
 These online shopping platforms are the top e-commerce platforms in Hong Kong.

 Statista projects that this year, the sector alone would generate revenue worth USD $7,598 million in 2021 through e-commerce platforms and all other online shopping platforms.
 Revenue is expected to show an annual growth rate (CAGR 2021-2025) of 10.5%, resulting in a projected market volume of USD $11,308 million by 2025.
 This indicates an incredible potential for the online shopping ecommerce industry.

 Tmall was launched by Alibaba in 2008 as a spin-off of Taobao and to cater to sellers of more premium products.
 Over the years, Tmall has grown significantly and is currently the largest e-commerce company after Taobao.

 What sets Tmall's online shop platform apart from Taobao is that you can find more foreign and high-end brands.
 It is primarily used for Business to Consumer (B2C) and Business to Business (B2B) while on Taobao's online shop platform, you would find more Consumer to Consumer sellers.

 How Much Does It Cost To Sell on Tmall?

 Tmall requires new merchants to pay a security deposit of around USD $25,000 and you also have to pay sales commissions and a yearly service fee for its online shop platform.

 The standard is that you hire a so-called Tmall Partner which can set you back tens of thousands of dollars just at a start.

 If you’re serious with your market entry in Hong Kong and/or mainland China, have a long-term mindset, and the finances required, Tmall might indeed be one of the best websites and e-commerce company to start your e-commerce business.

 https://www.tmall.com/ (Local eCommerce platform)

 https://www.tmall.hk/ (Cross-border eCommerce)

 Tencent’s Wechat messaging app, which counts more than 1 billion daily active users, is also now an online sales platform on the online market.